nautechsystems/nautilus_trader/docs/concepts/strategies.md

 #### Timers

-Continuous timers can be setup which will generate `TimeEvent`s at regular intervals until expired or canceled.
+Continuous timers can be setup which will generate a `TimeEvent` at regular intervals until the timer expires or is canceled.

 This example sets a timer to fire once per minute, starting immediately:
 ```python